 If syndicated properly, podcasts can improve your brand reputation and visibility, and provide new opportunities to earn and generate links that boost your SEO strategy.

 In the opposite direction, organic traffic from your SEO strategy can bring more traffic and more listeners to your podcast.
-This is especially powerful if you’re monetizing your podcast as a separate stream of revenue.
+This is especially powerful if you’re monetizing your website with the help of your podcast as a separate stream of revenue.

 Eventually, you’ll have a self-sustaining feedback loop—a content engine that consistently yields more results.